MicrosoftDocs/well-architected/well-architected/saas/resource-organization.md

 ---
-title: Resource organization for SaaS workloads on Azure
+title: Resource Organization for SaaS Workloads on Azure
 description: Learn about the strategies for choosing the right Azure regions for your resources and developing a resource organization strategy to support the growth and evolution of your SaaS solution.
 author: MikeBazMSFT
 ms.author: micbaz